 The new HR reality more closely resembles the world of professional sports, where free agents sign with teams that have a reputation for success.
 In the workplace, that track record is measured by how well the company supports its employees’ desire for a rich, full life outside of work, Carlsen advises.

-Some of the ways that companies are showing their support for balancing work with the employee’s life needs include innovative ways to support retiring employees and parents of infants or toddlers is by broadening their employment options, through offering job-sharing, flex time, compressed time and annualized hours.
+Some of the ways that companies are showing their support for balancing work and life needs of the employee include innovative ways to support retiring employees and parents of infants or toddlers is by broadening their employment options, through offering job-sharing, flex time, compressed time and annualized hours.
 Other examples include amending maternity-leave options, developing policies for sabbaticals and offering performance vouchers that may be used toward benefits like employer-provided childcare, health and wellness programs and concierge services.

 As HR professionals attending our annual conference learned, it is very important that there are established policies for these options and that they are extended fairly.
 For example, offering flextime to a female employee who needs to pick up her children from school or daycare should also be offered to a male employee that shares the same circumstance.
 Polices concerning telecommuting also need to be developed and evenly enforced.